elenavanengelenmaslova/kotlin-basic-syntax-and-coding-conventions/basic-syntax-and-coding-conventions/slides.md

     val prices: List<Double>
         get() = _prices

-    // A method that uses an unused variable marked with an underscore fun process() {
+    fun process() {
-        val (_, productName) = parseData()
+         // Destructuring declaration that uses an unused variable marked with an underscore val (_, productName) = parseData()

         // The unused variable is intentionally marked with an underscore